brylie/degrees-of-open/open-and-participatory/governance.md

 ## Stakeholder involvement

 Members and stakeholders can participate in decision making \(voting power\) process.
+This means including stakeholders in regular meetings or communications, with advance notification where possible.

 ## Independence